The March For Our Lives Movement Looks Very Different Now

 “Gun-violence prevention spaces are overrun by people who don’t face gun violence in their communities,” Andrea told Refinery29.
 “We’re making sure that young people who do experience trauma, pain, and fear are at the frontlines — and their stories are not digested through another person’s lens or words.”

 Today is the second anniversary of the March for Our Lives, the largest youth-led demonstration in history born after an outpouring of grief over the shooting at Marjory Stoneman Douglas High School in Parkland, FL, in February 2018.
 And it’s a tenuous time to be a young activist, let alone a young activist of color.
 Intense anxieties about coronavirus abound, and gun sales have actually spiked during the crisis.
-The primaries have been plagued by voter suppression, as a result of which Sen. Bernie Sanders, most young people’s candidate of choice, many say he did not perform as well as expected.
+The primaries have been plagued by voter suppression, as a result of which many say Sen. Bernie Sanders, most young people’s candidate of choice, did not perform as well as expected.

-The March for Our Lives movement, with its highly visible leaders like David Hogg and Emma González, has helped bring the movement against gun violence to the forefront of the media, and resulted in the passing of over 50 gun safety laws in the U.S. But for many youth activists of color, it was also a sobering reminder of how unequally resources are distributed in movements.
-While the March for Our Lives leaders worked hard to build an intersectional movement, the fact that their origins are in a predominantly white, affluent community was a big factor in all the media attention.
-And while Black and brown youth have been at the forefront of the anti-gun violence movement for years, they have received disproportionate backlash from law enforcement lobbies and politicians compared to the Parkland students.
+The March for Our Lives movement, with its highly visible leaders like David Hogg and Emma González, has helped bring the struggle against gun violence to the forefront of public awareness.
+It has also resulted in the passing of over 50 gun safety laws in the U.S. But for many youth activists of color, it was also a sobering reminder of how unequally resources are distributed in movements.
+While the March for Our Lives leaders worked hard to build an intersectional movement, the fact that their origins are in a predominantly white, affluent community was a major unspoken factor in all the media attention.
+And while Black and brown youth have been at the forefront of the anti-gun violence movement for years, they have received disproportionate backlash from law enforcement lobbies and politicians.

 Advertisement

-But the new generation of activists, many of them Black and brown youth, is fighting on, sustaining long-term change while often also facing gun violence on a daily basis.
-These young people have pioneered a resourceful blend of social media and grassroots tactics, mobilizing entire communities around voter turnout, legislative actions, and protest.
-They have expanded the conversation about gun violence beyond mass shootings and school shootings, and have forced the public to reckon with the fact that Black and brown and lower-income communities disproportionately suffer from gun violence.
-And now, in many cases, they are taking the torch from the March for Our Lives founders and helping the movement evolve every day.
+Still, the new generation of activists, many of them Black and brown youth, is fighting on, while often facing gun violence on a daily basis.
+These young people have pioneered a resourceful blend of social media and grassroots tactics, mobilizing entire communities around voter turnout, legislative actions, and creative forms of protest.
+They have expanded the conversation about gun violence beyond mass shootings and school shootings, and have forced the public to reckon with the fact that people of color and lower-income communities disproportionately suffer from gun violence.
+Now, in many cases, they are taking the torch from the March for Our Lives founders and helping the movement evolve in new directions every day.

 “